New Hampshire Alzheimer's Care Facilities

 Saint Ann Rehabilitation And Nursing Center

 There are 82 Alzheimer's care facilities available in New Hampshire.
-These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
+These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
 New Hampshire Alzheimer's care facilities cost on average $73,320 per year.
 Dementia care in New Hampshire can range in cost from $41,448 all the way to $128,964 yearly.
 The 5 most affordable cities in New Hampshire for memory care are: Keene at $66,444 per year, Concord at $67,896 per year, Dover at $68,604 per year, Meredith at $70,032 per year and Durham at $70,284 per year.
 The 3 most affordable counties in New Hampshire when it comes to Alzheimer's and dementia care are Cheshire county with costs of $66,204 per year, Merrimack county that has average annual costs of $68,712 and Strafford county that carries an average cost of $69,564 yearly.

 Security in New Hampshire Alzheimer’s Care Homes